 Waste, both personal and professional is simply unavoidable.
 For example, think of how many things you throw into the bin each day after use.
 Now think of how many items you throw away each week.
 When you look back, you are sure to realize that you throw away many more items than you’d expect – often without a second thought.

-However, in the same way in which we are personally responsible for finding ways to ethically and responsibly throw away our waste, companies must also find effective waste disposal methods that minimize their impact on the environment, especially in relation to trade waste.
+However, in the same way in which we are personally responsible for finding ways to ethically and responsibly throw away our waste, companies must also find effective waste disposal and collection methods that minimize their impact on the environment, especially in relation to trade waste.

 As a result, trade waste is produced every day, by a wide variety of companies across numerous sectors.
 This includes: